Zack-Dx/Mini-TODO/README.md

 ## <a name="introduction">📌 Introduction</a>

 Mini-TODO is a Web Application made using HTML, CSS, and Javascript.
-It is easy to use application where the user can make notes on the go and Delete them whenever required.
+It is easy to use application where the user can make notes on the go and delete them whenever required.

 Features of the application include: